-Urban Labs staff have a strong commitment to using science in service of cities struggling with difficult urban challenges.
-We regularly seek out passionate, data-oriented, public service minded individuals to help us improve the quality of urban life in cities across the nation and world.
+Thank you for your interest in career opportunities with the University of Chicago Urban Labs!
+Urban Labs has a strong commitment to using science in service of cities to improve the quality of urban life.
+We regularly seek out passionate, data-oriented, public service minded individuals to join our team.